telescope40/net_perf/readme.md

   - there is csv and json version
   - there is a graph of the results in the results/website/graphs directory

+##### Limitations
+ping_servers.json servers must be publically resolvabe and inside the mmdb file since distance from the users to the destination is part of the script

 ### Images
 ![img_1.png](img_1.png)